-Deadly force - Force reasonably anticipated and intended to create a substantial likelihood of causing death or very serious injury.
+Deadly force - Force reasonably anticipated and intended to create a substantial likelihood of causing death or great bodily harm.

 Feasible - Reasonably capable of being done or carried out under the circumstances to successfully achieve the arrest or lawful objective without increasing risk to the officer or another person.